-Marks Description 11-20 Description A candidate should demonstrate under applied conditions: • a basic knowledge of some of the principles, rules and regulations; • an ability to plan a basic sequence of movements and incorporate them into an imaginate training schedule; • a basic ability to perform: a sequence of at least 6 different linked floor movements requiring balance, flow and some transference of weight; two vaults requiring a distinct measure of control; • an ability to appreciate what he/she and others have done and make simple observations to improve performance; • an ability to plan, undertake and evaluate in simple terms a safe health-promoting exercise programme.
-0-10 A candidate should demonstrate under applied conditions: a limited understanding of some of the principles, rules and regulations of gymnastics; an ability to plan a simple sequence of basic movements and incorporate them into a simple training schedule; a limited ability to perform: a simple sequence of at least 6 different linked movements; a simple vault over a box; an ability to appreciate what he/she and others have done and say in simple terms how improvements might be made; an ability to plan, undertake and evaluate in very simple terms a safe health-promoting exercise programme.
+PHYSICAL EDUCATION 0413 IGCSE 2009 Marks Description 11-20 PHYSICAL EDUCATION 0413 IGCSE 2009 Description A candidate should demonstrate under applied conditions: a basic knowledge of some of the principles, rules and regulations; an ability to plan a basic sequence of movements and incorporate them into an imaginal training schedule; a basic ability to perform: a sequence of at least 6 different linked floor movements requiring balance, flow and some transference of weight; two vaults requiring a distinct measure of control; an ability to appreciate what he/she and others have done and make simple observations to improve performance; an ability to plan, undertake and evaluate in simple terms a safe health-promoting exercise programme. dge con 0-10 A candidate should demonstrate under applied conditions: a limited understanding of some of the principles, rules and regulations of gymnastics; an ability to plan a simple sequence of basic movements and incorporate them into a simple training schedule; a limited ability to perform: a simple sequence of at least 6 different linked movements; a simple vault over a box; an ability to appreciate what he/she and others have done and say in simple terms how improvements might be made; an ability to plan, undertake and evaluate in very simple terms a safe health-promoting exercise programme.